codemagic-ci-cd/codemagic-docs/content/knowledge-base/google-services-authentication.md

 ---
-title: Authentication with Google Services
+title: Authenticating with Google Services
-description: How to set up a Google Play service account for Codemagic
+description: How to set up a service account for authentication with Google Play and Firebase
 weight: 6
 aliases: /knowledge-base/google-play-api
 ---